 5 Things to Watch for When Buying or Selling a HouseThe house buying process puts you through hoops and obstacles of all shapes and sizes, but the home itself shouldn’t.
 Here are 5 important signs to personally check-off on before signing the dotted line.

 When looking for a potential new home it’s important to take a look at what’s happening to the actual roof.
 Before you even step inside, be sure to investigate: Does it look new or will you need to make repairs in a year or two?
 Is it sturdy enough to handle the areas’ extreme weather conditions?
 How will this effect insurance rates?

 2. Don’t judge a house by its paint color

 All too often homebuyers get swept up in the look of a room rather than its structure.
-Paint colors, updated grilles and decor can instantly upgrade an entire room in minutes, but aging appliances, wiring and the foundation itself will have to stand the test of time.
+Paint colors, updated bath fan grilles and decor can instantly upgrade an entire room in minutes, but aging appliances (such as range hoods), wiring and the foundation itself will have to stand the test of time.
 Take a minute to look past the aesthetics and realistically study how the house is (literally) holding up.

 3. Stop and smell the potential airborne dangers

 Inhale, exhale.
 It’s pretty simple, and something you’ll be doing a lot in the place we breathe most.
 Not only are bad smells foul, they could also cause serious health problems.
 Indoor air is up to 80% more polluted than the outside.

 Take a whiff and look out for these key indicators:

 Air smell stale?
 Is there lingering pet odor?
 Still smell the chemicals they used to clean before the showing?
 There’s a chance your home doesn’t have proper airflow.
 Check to make sure you have strong, whole house ventilation beyond the bathroom.